rajjaiswal159/Telecom-CustomerChurn-Prediction/README.md

 - XGBoost
 - LightGBM

-The best-performing model is selected based on evaluation metrics.
+The best-performing model is selected based on cross validation score.

 ---